deegane/calc-steps/README.md

 # calc-steps

+Technical Task Outline:

+Create a program written in Java adhering to good coding practices.

+The program will take the input by exposing a HTTP end point.

+The program will respond with JSON response.

+The content of the response will be the output as per the problem definition.

+Please provide some unit tests to demonstrate ability to create them.

 Problem:
 A stairwell has a number of flights of stairs separated by landings.
 Each flight is a straight line of steps that you can climb without stopping.
 You can stride more than one step at a time when climbing each flight.